FOUNDATION

 From the start they weren't good with names and titles.
 So they thought of many

-names - most of them quite strange (no examples were mentioned) - but nothing really
+names for the band - most of them quite strange (no examples were mentioned), but

 Martin: "Dave was doing fashion design and window display and used the